 These are some photos of the Nidderdale Greenway and Ripley, from my Flickr page (toggle right and left to see the pictures).

 There are various ways of joining the Nidderdale Greenway, depending where you're starting from.
-Since early 2015, they are much better signposted.

 The cycleway follows the railway, then ends where it meets Grove Park Avenue.

 Turn left down Grove Park Avenue, then take the footbridge over the railway, and follow the main Nidderdale Greenway directions above.

 There is a good route to the Nidderdale Greenway from the Stray via Slingsby Walk and Claro Road.
 It is shown in orange on the map.

 Slingsby Walk is a good shared cycle and walking path across the Stray.
 Cross the busy A661 Wetherby Rd (where there should be a crossing) and the A59 Knaresborough Rd, cycle along Granby Rd, then use a shared path as far as Claro Rd.

 Go down Claro Rd, which is fairly quiet, until the bend in the road, Fork left on Claro Way and take the alley off to the left (now signposted) to the footbridge over the railway and the start of the Nidderdale Greenway.